-- Slide 31: Spatial Interaction and Movement.
-This addresses the concept of complementarity or mutual help and support.
-The map compares where petroleum is extracted versus where it is needed.
-Therefore, the two areas are linked through need: one needs to sell to earn money; the other needs to buy to support its people and industries. - Slide 32: Diffusion.
-This addresses the concept of spread or movement away from the point of origin to a new location.
-This addresses the ability and desire to move a product/concept/information from the place produced to where it is needed and used.
-It includes method of delivery and the amount of time required to deliver a product or service.
-The illustrations show "service areas".
-The US map shows estimated delivery time for purchased goods from a specialty store in St. Louis using Federal Express.
-The "Our Service Area" is part of an ad from an Amarillo repair shop showing how far (critical distance) it will send its trucks.
-The bottom map and photo illustrate EMS helicopter ambulance service coverage, showing the circled flight areas within which the EMS helicopters will travel to get a patient and bring the person back to a hospital; each helicopter-serviced hospital has its own coverage area.
-If you live within the overlapping circles, you have a larger choice of service and probably a quicker ride to the hospital. - Slides 33-35.
-Transportation System and Networks.
-This addresses the concept of connectivity.
+- Slide 33 addresses the concept of connectivity.
 Related to the previous concepts, this one looks specifically at the composition of a transportation system: nodes and linkages.
 Subway stations or bus stops are nodes; the train or bus route is the linkage.
 A network is composed of more than one route to go from Point A to Point B. (You may have alternate ways to go from your home to Hunter.)
-The goal here is to have the most efficient way to move people, goods and services and to reduce cost and maximize speed.
-Slide 34 gives examples of transportation systems, some of which focus on a few areas (hubs) and spread out to other areas (via spokes); most activity is concentrated at the hubs.
-Slide 35 explains the FedEx hub-and-spoke network to ensure next day delivery.
+The goal here is to have the most efficient way to move people, goods and services and to reduce cost and maximize speed. - Slide 34 gives examples of transportation systems, some of which focus on a few areas (hubs) and spread out to other areas (via spokes); most activity is concentrated at the hubs. - Slide 35 explains the FedEx hub-and-spoke network to ensure next day delivery.
 Amazon, UPS, USPS and all major delivery services rely on this concept and use GPS linked GIS programs to accomplish it. - Slide 36: Comparative Advantage.
 This addresses the concept of best suited.
 In theory an area should specialize in the production of goods and services that it can do best efficiently and less costly because of the theoretical pluses it has.
 Agriculture maps are a good example because crops need certain growing conditions.
 Lemons don't grow naturally in Alaska but there is an abundance of reindeer in Alaska that can be processed for meat. - Slide 37: Agglomeration.
 This addresses the concept of clustering or concentration for mutual benefit.
 Historically, the original agglomeration was the farmers' market or market squares where people came together at one location to buy, sell and trade items.
 "Main Street" is an urban example of this.
 Shopping malls replaced Main Street as a gathering place for people.
 Cities have their districts: Theatre District, Museum Row, Coney Island amusement parks, Little Italy restaurants, car dealerships on Northern Blvd, Queens.
 While it may seem illogical to locate near the competition, the flow of traffic actually increases sales.
-For industrial areas, agglomeration usually along a rail line or port facility, reduces transportation costs and speeds shipments and allows for easier compliance to local regulations.
+For industrial areas, agglomeration, usually along a rail line or port facility, reduces transportation costs and speeds shipments and allows for easier compliance to local regulations.